proffesboris/SparkStatMathApi/README.md

-# Calculte math features with Spark 1.6
+# Calculate math features with Spark 1.6